Do the Digit Insurance

 • Keep Your Eyes Open: In case you are not confident enough to try out tadasana with closed eyes, keep them open.

-FAQs About Tadasana
+FAQs about Tadasana (Mountain Pose)

-Can a beginner improve his balance by practising Tadasana?
+Can a beginner improve his balance by practising tadasana?

 A beginner can improve his/her balance by practising Tadasana.
 If you are a beginner, a good idea is to position the feet at hip-width apart.
 This will help you improve your balance.